benc-uk/smilr/README.md

 All data is held in a single Cosmos DB database called `microserviceDb` and also in single collection to save costs!
 This collection is called `alldata` :)

 The collection is partitioned on a key called `doctype`, when events and feedback are stored the partition key is added as an additional property on all entities/docs, e.g. `doctype: 'event'` or `doctype: 'feedback'`.
 The `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored.
 Note.
-This may not be the best partitioning scheme but it serves our purposes for now.
+This may not be the best partitioning scheme but it serves our purposes.

 # Services

 ### Front end server
 This is held in [service-frontend](service-frontend) and is an extremely simple Node.js Express app.
 It simply serves up the static content of the Angular app (e.g. index.html, JS files, CSS and images).
 Once the client browser has loaded the app, no further interaction with this service takes place.
+This service is stateless

-The Node.js server serves the static content from it's root directory, this content come from the output of `ng build --prod` which outputs to `./dist` so must be copied in.
+The Node.js server serves the static content from its root directory, this content comes from the output of `ng build --prod` which outputs to `./dist` so this output must be copied in.
 The Dockerfile ([Dockerfile.frontend](Dockerfile.frontend)) carries out this copy step

 The service listens on port 3000 and requires no config

 ### Data API server
 This is held in [service-data-api](service-data-api) and is another Node.js Express app.
 It acts as the REST API endpoint for the Angular client app.
+This service is stateless

 The API routes are held in `api_events.js`, `api_feedback.js`, `api_other.js` and currently are set up as follows:
 #### Events: